English Place Names

 Czechia (Country) English

-English form of Čechy (via Polish Czechy), used as an alternative name for the Czech Republic (and not as a name for Bohemia).
+English form of Čechy (via Polish Czechy), used as an alternative name for the Czech Republic.

 Czechoslovakia (Country) English